Some computations in string topology: Introduction

 \section{Introduction}

-The notion of geodesic on Riemannian manifolds is a generalisation of the notion of a "straight line" on Euclidean spaces.
-Geodesic is a curve representing in some sense the shortest path between two points in a Riemannian manifold.
-In Einstein's theory of general relativity, a freely falling object moves along a geodesic in curved spacetime, which gives a physical meaning to geodesics.
-A closed geodesic is a geodesic that returns to its starting point with the same tangent direction.

-From a topological perspective, non-constant closed geodesics are important because they put powerful constraints on topology and geometry of a manifold.
-For instance, it is possible to place bounds on the volume of a closed orientable manifold in terms of the lengths of the longest or shortest closed geodesics.
-Closed geodesics also play important roles in studying periodic orbits in Hamiltonian dynamics.
+String topology is the study of algebraic structures on homology of free loop spaces, pioneered by M. Chas and S. Sullivan \cite{CS99}.
+These structures are usually referred to as the string topology operations.
+For a compact Riemannian manifold $M$ of dimension $n$, the free loop space of $M$, $\Lambda(M)$ is the space of all the continuous maps from the circle to the manifold $M$.
+In geometric settings, however, it is more convenient to work with the completion of all piecewise smooth curves from the circle to the manifold,

+It admits the structure of a Hilbert manifold \cite{Kl78}.
+We denote $\Lambda(M)$ simply by $\Lambda$ when there is no confusion about the underlying manifold $M$.
+Among the string operations, here we consider the Chas-Sullivan product, the degenerate coproducts and the Goresky-Hingston product.

+Since their discovery, many different interpretations of the string operations have been given by various authors, e.g., see \cite{CJ02} for a homotopy theoretic interpretation, \cite{CS08} for a Morse theoretic and \cite{M04} for a De Rahm theoretic interpretation.
+Here we discuss Hochschild chain models for the above mentioned string operations.

+We apply the algebraic models to establish certain properties of the operations.
+In particular, we determine the ring structure for monogenic manfiolds with respects tot he Goresky-Hingston product.
+We further use a mix of geometric and algebraic methods to study the properties of the Goresky-Hingston product and compute it for the sphere and describe some generators for the complex projective spaces.

-In order to investigate the existence of closed geodesics, geometers often like to view them as critical points of energy functional on the free loop space.
-The free loop space $\Lambda(M)$(or simply $\La$) of a compact Riemannian manifold $M$ of dimension $n$ is defined by It admits the structure of a Hilbert manifold \cite{Kl78}.
+A closed geodesic is an element of $\Lambda$ that is also a geodesic.
+In order to investigate the existence and properties of closed geodesics, geometers often like to view them as critical points of energy functional on the free loop space.
 The energy and length of an element $\alpha \in \Lambda$ are defined respectively by

-The critical points of the energy functional are closed geodesics.
-Each closed geodesics $\gamma$ corresponds to $S^1$ family of closed geodesics, called the \textit{orbit} of $\gamma$ and denoted by $\bar{\gamma}$, under the circle action on the free loop space defined by translation